Advertiser Disclosure

 Southwest Rapid Rewards Frequent Flyer Program

-Bottom Line: In most cases, the welcome offer from the Chase Sapphire Preferred card will be more valuable than the welcome offer from the Southwest Plus card.
-However, both cards offer generous welcome bonuses.
+Bottom Line: In most cases, the welcome offer from the Chase Sapphire Preferred card is more valuable than the welcome offer from the Southwest Plus card.
+However, both cards offer generous welcome bonus offers.

 Chase Ultimate Rewards Points vs. Southwest Rapid Rewards Points